lsst-dm/dmtn-091/index.rst

         - Coadd at least 10 full focal-plane images/filter.
         - Run image-template DIA for 5 epochs of same field.
     * Goals
         - Peformance Report for static sky and DIA.
-Monitor numbers to 5%.
+Monitor numbers to 5%
         - KPMs numbers should be suitable to predict full survey performance to ~50%
-        - Generate DRP/DPDD
+        - Generate DRP/DPDD by running SDM Standardization
-        - Allow testing of loading of data into DAX.
+        - Allow testing of loading of data into DAX
     * Steps
         - Instrument-Signature Removal
         - Single-Frame Processing